Grand Riom Palace in Villa Carisch

-Many other hotels were built all over the canton.
-Many Grand Hotels can still be admired, with the same function, abandoned and for other purposes.
+Many Grand Hotels can still be admired, with the same function, abandoned or with other destinations.
 They have in common that they were built in small villages with a few hundred inhabitants.

 The failures and never realised dreams are less known.
 The small village of Riom exhibits in Villa Carisch the dream of the Grand Riom Palace.
 The maquette shows the architecture of what could have been.

-He died as a French soldier in 1914 and with him died the dream of the Grand Riom Palace in Riom.
-(Further information: www.origen.ch).
+He died as a French soldier in 1914, and with him died the dream of the Grand Riom Palace in Riom.